vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

    the application.

-The addition of a Task to Executor does not condition its later use - this if the Task is actually used depends on a specific submission scheme that is selected for the execution in the ``run()`` method of Executor.
+The addition of a Task to Executor does not condition its later use - this if the Task is actually used depends on a specific processing scheme that is selected for the execution in the ``run()`` method of Executor.
 In order to keep consistency of the environment only a single Task of a given type should be kept in the Executor.